rahul0705/rahul0705.github.io/docs/ci.md

 Lighthouse.
 GitHub's default success condition prevents deployment if any prerequisite fails or is skipped;
 there is no aggregate job.
 Deployment and live smoke checks are intentionally skipped on PRs.

-When adopting this workflow, replace the repository ruleset's old required `build` context with all eleven pre-deployment checks: `format`, `lint-code`, `lint-css`, `lint-markdown`, `spellcheck`, `audit-unused`, `typecheck`, `test-unit`, `build-artifact`, `test-browser`, and `lighthouse`.
+When adopting this workflow, replace the repository ruleset's old required `build` context with all twelve pre-deployment checks: `format`, `lint-code`, `lint-css`, `lint-markdown`, `spellcheck`, `audit-unused`, `typecheck`, `test-unit`, `build-artifact`, `test-browser`, `lighthouse`, and `lint-generated-markdown`.
 Requiring every check prevents a skipped downstream job from hiding a source failure.
 Browser checks alone do not cover Lighthouse failures.
 New PR commits cancel obsolete PR runs.
 Runs on `main` are serialized instead of cancelling a deployment or its verification when another commit arrives.